3 Empire and Jim Crow

 Klan night rally with burning crosses, Gainesville Florida, ca. 1923.

 At the same time that the South’s Democratic leaders were adopting the tools to disenfranchise the region’s black voters, these same legislatures were constructing an elaborate system of racial segregation.
-In rural areas, an African American who broke the local community’s racial norms could expect swift personal sanction that often included violence.
 Crop lien and convict lease systems were important legal tools of racial control in the rural South.
-Maintaining white supremacy in the city, however, was a different matter altogether.
+Maintaining white supremacy in the city, however, was a more difficult matter.
 As railroad networks and cities expanded, so did the anonymity and freedom of southern blacks.
 Southern cities were becoming a center of black middle-class life that threatened racial hierarchies.
 White southerners relied on segregation to maintain white supremacy in restaurants, theaters, public restrooms, schools, water fountains, train cars, and hospitals.

 Convicts leased to harvest timber